 How can SMART objectives help set realistic targets?

 When setting future digital marketing objectives, such as in a digital marketing plan it’s useful to look hard at each measure and ask “is it essential?”.
 The SMART mnemonic helps as a test or filter which you can use to assess the quality of measures.
 My definition of SMART is:

 - Specific – Can the detail in the information sufficient to pinpoint problems or opportunities?
 Is the objective sufficiently detailed to measure real-world problems and opportunities?

 - Measurable – Can a quantitative or qualitative attribute be applied to create a metric?

 - Actionable – Can the information be used to improve performance?
-If the objective doesn’t change behaviour in staff to help them improve performance, there is little point in it!
+If the objective doesn’t change behavior in staff to help them improve performance, there is little point in it!

 - Relevant – Can the information be applied to the specific problem faced by the marketer?

 - Time-bound – Can objectives be set for different periods as targets to review against?

 Of course, different people interpret define SMART differently and you can refer to the Wikipedia definition of SMART marketing objectives.
 Our handy graphic summarizes the five different SMART components we recommend for your marketing objectives.